Maykerh/myproducts-front/README.md

 ## :computer: Project description

-This project consists in a simple interface built in ReactJs that consumes the myproducts-api (https://github.com/Maykerh/myproducts-api)
+This project consists in a simple interface built with ReactJs that consumes the myproducts-api (https://github.com/Maykerh/myproducts-api)

 it has just few functions, like user registration, authentication and a CRUD of products.